tbiens/icarus/README.md

 1. Improve my skills significantly in Git and Python.
 2. More than 1 attachment at a time.
-3. Cleanup process for logs and downloads.
+3. Add File collection to SMB
 4. Cuckoo API?
 5. Config file the IP choice.
 6. Chroot or nobody:nobody.